5 Steps to Finding Your People (and Actually Enjoying Networking)

 In Summary...

-Finding your people isn’t luck — it’s intentional.
+Finding your people isn’t luck — it’s intention in motion.

-When you start showing up as your whole, honest self, the right people can finally recognize you and know that you're safe to connect with.
+When you start showing up as your whole, honest self, the right people can recognize you.
+And when connection happens in spaces built for it, it stops feeling awkward and starts feeling supportive.

 xoxo